DavidB1999/My_Football_Analytics/ShotData/README.md

 + *pitch_type (str)* - type of pitch used for the shotmap; currently supported are 'myPitch' (custom) and 'mplsoccer'
 + *background_col* - color for the background around the shotmap
 + *pitch_x0* and *pitch_y0 (float)* - offset to the pitch (image) location on the plot to ensure the pitch to align with coordinates
-+ *size_multiplicator (float)* - Used to multiplicate pitch size to increase figure size while maintaining aspect ratio
++ *size_multiplicator (float)* - Used to multiply pitch size to increase figure size while maintaining aspect ratio
 + *title (str)* - Title to be displayed at the top
 + *title_col* - Color of the title
 + *xg_text*, *result_text* and *name_text (boolean)* - Boolean indicating whether xG-score, final score and team names are supposed to be displayed